Tigard Heritage Trail and Outdoor Museum: 2020

 Learn more about this program and how to apply for matching funds here.

+Phase 1 of the Main Street Green Street project rebuilt the southern half of Main Street in Downtown Tigard, from Pacific Highway/99W to the railroad crossing.
 Phase 2 of the Main Street Green Street Retrofit will continue the Phase 1 improvements across the railroad tracks north to Scoffins Street.
 The improvements will include new street lighting, pedestrian crossings, sidewalks, and stormwater planters.
-Design and engineering is currently scheduled for FY 2017-18, with construction in FY 2019-20.
+Design and engineering is currently scheduled for FY 2019-20, with construction in FY 2020-21.

 Main Street Green Street Phase I: 2014